pranayat/explorations/How_NodeJS_Works.md

 # NodeJS

-- Network connections in Unix are called sockets/file descriptors - they point to objects in the kernal (read/write/close/poll etc)
+- Network connections in Unix are called sockets/file descriptors - they point to objects in the kernel (read/write/close/poll etc)
 - Creating a network connection involves 3 steps
   - Call socket()
   - Bind it to a port
   - Call listen()
 - The accept() system call accepts incoming connections, it happens to be a blocking system call.
-If you request something from the kernal which it can't immediately do, your process will be descheduled and CPU resources will be taken from it.
-It will get scheduled again when what you requestd form the Kernal is available.
+If you request something from the kernel which it can't immediately do, your process will be descheduled and CPU resources will be taken from it.
+It will get scheduled again when what you requestd form the kernel is available.
 - Thread per connection model for servers - traditional non event loop servers like Java servers use this approach
   - Call accept() when a new client request comes in to the server
   - accept() is a blocking system call so the process is descheduled